Grant Guidelines & Funding Process

 The Indigenous Communities Program provides support to Native Americans in their resolve to renew their communities through their own institutions and traditions.
 Funding priority is given to rural indigenous-led projects for the revival and preservation of Native languages, legal rights, and environmental protection.

-To be most effective, we provide substantial support to a very small number of the myriad of organizations qualifying under these guidelines.
+To be most effective, we provide substantial support to a very small number of the many organizations qualifying under these guidelines.

 Letters of inquiry can be submitted online.
 Before submitting an online inquiry we ask that you review our grant guidelines to see the kinds of projects we are currently funding.